Kira Makarova

-Kira S. Makarova (Кира Макарова) is an Estonian-American evolutionary biologist known for her research on the biology of CRISPR and Cas9.
+Kira S. Makarova (Кира Макарова) is an American evolutionary biologist known for her research on the biology of CRISPR and Cas9.
 She is a staff scientist at the National Center for Biotechnology Information.

 Early life and education

 Makarova grew up in Narva, then part of the Soviet Union and later in Estonia, and competed at the national level in the Soviet Biology Olympiad.
 After completing high school she tried unsuccessfully for several years to enter Moscow State University.
 She instead entered the Moscow Medical Institute, but after marrying and having a child she moved to Novosibirsk State University to be closer to her husband's family.
 There, the shortages of laboratory supplies led her to work in computational biology.
 She completed a master's degree in 1991, and in 1996 completed a doctorate at the Institute of Cytology and Genetics of the Russian Academy of Sciences in Novosibirsk.
 Her work at the institute involved the design of synthetic oligonucleotides and, separately, the use of oligopeptide frequency data to classify proteins.